Skip to main content

 • Tested for 2-, 3-, 4-, and 5-dimensional triangulations

-• Configurable predicate kernels: AdaptiveKernel (default; exact arithmetic + SoS), RobustKernel (exact, preserves degeneracy signals), FastKernel (raw f64, 2D only)
+• Configurable predicate kernels: AdaptiveKernel (default; exact arithmetic + SoS), RobustKernel (exact, preserves degeneracy signals), FastKernel (raw floating-point predicates for well-conditioned exploratory work; not accepted by explicit repair APIs)

 • Bulk insertion ordering (InsertionOrderStrategy): Hilbert curve (default) or input order

-• Batch construction options (ConstructionOptions): optional deduplication and deterministic retries
+• Batch construction options (ConstructionOptions): optional deduplication, configurable local Delaunay repair cadence, and deterministic retries

-• Incremental construction APIs: insertion plus vertex removal (remove_vertex)
+• Incremental construction APIs: insertion, insertion statistics, and transactional vertex removal (remove_vertex)

 • 4-level validation hierarchy (element validity β†’ TDS structural validity β†’ manifold topology β†’ Delaunay property), including full diagnostics via validation_report

-• Coherent combinatorial orientation validation/normalization for cells, maintaining oriented simplicial complexes
+• Coherent combinatorial orientation validation/normalization for simplices, maintaining oriented simplicial complexes

 • Safe Rust: #![forbid(unsafe_code)]

-See CHANGELOG.md for details.
+See CHANGELOG.md for release details.
 Older releases are archived under docs/archive/changelog/.

 §🟒 Minimal Construction Example